younes2808/MultiplayerGame/README.md

-A multiplayer game built in **Unity 6** as a summer hobby project to learn network programming and game development.
+A multiplayer game built in **Unity 6** as a summer project to better my understanding of network programming and game development.
 Basically an [Overcooked](https://store.steampowered.com/app/448510/Overcooked/) clone, using **Unity Relay** so it can be played across the internet.

 ## Screenshots
 <img width="1895" height="977" alt="Skjermbilde 2026-08-09 233925" src="https://github.com/user-attachments/assets/5c892f82-bba0-4b40-a51e-d839c4fadd0b" />